aimanh04/PP5-scent_luxe/README.md

 - [Bootstrap](https://getbootstrap.com) - Used to style website and add better responsiveness and interactivity

-### Installed Django Packages
+### Installed Django & Essential Packages

+- **Django**: Main web framework used to build the ScentLuxe eCommerce platform.
-- **Gunicorn**: Used as the web server for deployment on Heroku.
+- **Gunicorn**: WSGI server for running Django in production (used on Heroku).
-- **Cloudinary**: Hosts static and media files for efficient content delivery.
+- **Flake8**: Python linter that enforces clean code and PEP8 compliance.
-- **dj-database-url**: Parses the database URL from Heroku's environment variables.
+- **dj-database-url**: Parses the database URL from environment variables (used with Heroku + PostgreSQL).
-- **psycopg2-binary**: Acts as a PostgreSQL adapter for Python to manage database connections.
+- **psycopg2-binary**: PostgreSQL adapter for Django to connect to a remote PostgreSQL database.
+- **Django Allauth**: Handles user authentication, registration, and social login.
+- **Crispy Forms**: Improves the rendering of Django forms with Bootstrap integration.
-- **Django Summernote**: Provides a rich-text editor for the admin panel.
+- **Django Summernote**: Adds a rich-text editor to the Django admin for editable content fields.
-- **Django Allauth**: Handles authentication, user registration, and account management.
-- **Crispy Forms**: Enhances form styling for a better user interface.
+- **django-storages**: Enables Django to use Amazon S3 for media file storage.
+- **boto3**: AWS SDK used alongside `django-storages` to interact with S3.
+- **stripe**: Python library used to integrate Stripe for secure payment processing.

 ## TESTING